 On March 23, 2020, the Fund temporarily suspended payment of unitholder distributions until further notice as a result of the impact of COVID-19 on SIR's operations.
 Reduced services and restaurant closures have resulted in material declines to sales at all SIR restaurants.
-Limited capacity re-openings of in-restaurant and outdoor patio dining are expected to continue to sales at SIR restaurants and will continue to impact the ability of the Fund to pay unitholder distributions.
+Limited capacity re-openings of in-restaurant and outdoor patio dining are expected to continue to impact sales at SIR restaurants and will continue to impact the ability of the Fund to pay unitholder distributions.

-The payout ratio(1) of cash distributed to distributable cash(1) for Q4 2020 was 0.0%, compared to 102.3% in Q4 2019.
-The payout ratio(1) of cash distributed to distributable cash(1) for Fiscal 2020 was 187.4%, compared to 105.9% in Fiscal 2019.
-The 0.0% payout ratio(1) for Q4 2020 is the result of the suspension of unitholder distributions on March 23, 2020.
-The increased payout ratio(1) for Fiscal 2020 reflects the significant decline in distributable cash in Fiscal 2020 relative to Fiscal 2019.
+The payout ratio(1) of cash distributed to distributable cash(1) for Q1 2021 was 0.0%, compared to 112.3% in Q1 2020.
+The 0.0% payout ratio(1) for Q1 2021 is the result of the suspension of unitholder distributions on March 23, 2020.